Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

 Another rest day.
 Optionally you may climb Chukkung Ri .
 Overnight lodge.
 (All meals)

-Short two to three hour hike to Island Peak Base Camp.
+Short three to four hour hike to Island Peak Base Camp.
 From today, we will be sleeping in tents for the ascent of Imja Tse.
+For small groups of 5 or fewer, we will use camping facilities provided by the local Sherpas.
+For larger groups of 6 or more, we will set up our own tents and even set up a high camp (2 hours hike above base camp).
 Overnight tents.
 (All meals)

 Today is a contingency day for possible weather and health delays.
 Overnight Tent.
 (All meals)